1RaY-1/termux-setup/README.md

 # About
-This is my Termux setup.
+Bash script that installs my termux setup

+# My setup

-# What this script does
+### What this script does
 This script does this things:
 * Update, upgrade packages.
 * Give Termux a storage access permission.